Leanne Elder, Ph.D

 Street address: 21 Sachem st, New Haven CT 06511

 My research integrates physiology and paleo oceanography to understand responses to global change.
-While in the Hull lab I developed methods for semi-3D digitization of microfossils used in the our brute-force community morphometrics technique (which includes high-throughput imaging and automated shape analysis of large sample sizes, see AutoMorph for more information).
+While in the Hull lab I have been part of a team that developed methods for semi-3D digitization of microfossils used in the our brute-force community morphometrics technique (which includes high-throughput imaging and automated shape analysis of large sample sizes, see AutoMorph for more information).
 Through this work we are quantifying the contributions of macro evolutionary and ecological processes in the context of environmental change and community structure to determine drivers of morphometric change.

 I am also interested in museum collections and the importance of maintaining records of objects, as well as using collection material for research.
 I work closely with the Yale Peabody Museum’s divisions of Invertebrate Zoology and Invertebrate Paleontology.
 I use specimens from both divisions for my research as well as accessioning new specimens to each division.
 Work with these divisions includes adding entries to their collections management system (K-EMu).